-NOTE 6 - DONATED GOODS AND SERVICES
+NOTE 5 - DONATED GOODS AND SERVICES

-In-kind contributions of food and supplies totaling \$16,068 and \$14,785 have been included in unrestricted support and revenues and unrestricted functional expenses in the financial statements for the years ended June 30, 2014 and 2013 respectively.
+In-kind contributions of food and supplies totaling \$11,500 and \$16,068 have been included in unrestricted support and revenues and unrestricted functional expenses in the financial statements for the years ended June 30, 2015 and 2014 respectively.

-NOTE 7 - CONCENTRATIONS AND CREDIT RISK
+NOTE 6 - CONCENTRATIONS AND CREDIT RISK

-Financial assistance awards, contractual agreements and appropriations comprised 75% and 82% of the Agency's total support and revenues for the year ended June 30, 2014 and 2013 respectively.
-Three grants comprise 60% of total support and revenues for 2014 and 2013.
-In 2014, the Agency started offering contract services which now account for 10% of total revenue.
+Financial assistance awards, contractual agreements and appropriations comprised 63% and 75% of the Agency's total support and revenues for the years ended June 30, 2015 and 2014 respectively.
+Two Grants comprise 39% of total support and revenues for 2015 and three grants comprise 60% of total support and revenues for 2014.
+In 2014, the Agency started offering contract services which accounts for 21% and 10% of total revenue for the years ended June 30, 2015 and 2014 respectively.

 Financial instruments that potentially subject the Agency to concentrations of credit risk include receivables from financial assistance awards and contractual agreements and support received from these agencies, corporate and foundation grants and contributions.
-Substantially all receivables for the years ended June 30, 2014 and 2013 were from these sources.
+Substantially all receivables for the years ended June 30, 2015 and 2014 were from these sources.

-NOTE 8 - LEASING ARRANGEMENTS
+NOTE 7 - LEASING ARRANGEMENTS